vinodkd/halo/doc/UserGuide.md

     :primitives {
         // atoms
+        car
+        plane
+        boat
-        car plane boat ship
+        ship
+        // atoms in a single line
+        apple; ball; cat; dog
         // integer
         123
         // signed int
         -123
-        // real
+        // "real"
         123.45
         // e notation
         123.45e-10
-        // strings: the two words are two nodes in halo hello world
+        // strings: this is one node
+        hello world
-        // string: this is one node
+        // string: this is also one node, quotes really not required "hello world"
-        "hello world"
         // strings with escaped quotes
         "he said \"here you go\", and passed the salt."
+        // strings with escaped special chars
+        "he said - and I quote - "here you go\"."
+        // nodes separated by attributes
+        ball [color=red] car[make=ferrari]
     }

-The simplest node is an atom - a symbol represented by an unquoted string of characters.
-Strings are nodes too, and represented with double-quotes surrounding them.
+The simplest node string of characters that may be quoted or not.
+Double quoting strings allows the use of charactoers otherwise reserved for syntax - like `{`,`-`, etc.

 Numbers can be represented naturally as shown above but Halo has no number type.
 All nodes are essentially string values that are passed as-is to the underlying language.
 More on this later.

+Finally, nodes can be separated by their attributes, which are described below.

 [../test/attributes.halo](#Attributes "save:")
 ### Attributes